There are restrictions on the type of vehicles allowed to use or deliver waste to our household waste recycling centres.

 - a council tax bill or HMRC tax demand, dated within the current financial year.

 If you complete the registration form and provide appropriate supporting evidence we will send you a commercial or commercial like vehicle pass to display in your vehicle windscreen within ten working days.
-If you are required to register with us to use HWRCs and are not displaying a commercial or commercial like vehicle pass you may be unable to use the sites or may be charged.
+If you are required to register with us to use HWRCs and are not displaying a commercial or commercial like vehicle pass you will be unable to use the sites or may be charged.

 Yes, everyone with a HWRC pass with a date that has expired or does not have a date needs to renew their registration online straight away.
 Our HWRC passes issued from August 2019 have a two year expiry date.
 We will contact you prior to this expiry date to remind you that you need to renew your registration to continue to use your vehicle at the HWRCs.
 This will also ensure we hold current information about you in line with data protection requirements.